tarantool/tarantool/doc/sphinx/book/configuration/index.rst

 | :codenormal:`... main/102/leave_local_hot_standby I> ready to accept requests`
 | :codenormal:`Starting  ARG`
 | :codenormal:`... main C> entering the event loop`

+If one wishes to start an interactive session on the same terminal after initialization is complete, one can use :ref:`console.start() <console-start>`.

 .. _local_hot_standby:
 .. _replication_port: